temujin9/mezovy/factions/mezovy/wizards guilds.md

+# Inspirations
+- Starfleet (DS9) - Royal Academy & Royal Wizards
+- Trill symbiote (DS9) - Archmage shackles

 # Wizards Guilds
 - Most have specialties, few are exclusively so
 - Most are semi-rival, esp. with Royal guild
 - All were once military, but have gone soft in peace (exception is Royal)
 - Still have the obligation to service, which the Queen will use
 - Collective name is "The Nine Towers", despite there being ten: the Royal is new and nobody is making room
-- Somewhat gelded by fae influence: they have no Portal magic to speak of
+- Somewhat gelded by fae influence: they have no Portal magic to speak of, nor Ipsissimi
 - Records of the goblin, his old teacher, and maybe the prince of crows
+- Teleport Circles
+  - How wizards get armies around if a Tower isn't convenient
+  - Auseq: Scrolls, Greater Staff of Passage, https://www.d20pfsrd.com/magic-items/staves/staff-of-passage/ + 5 charges casts Teleport Circle
+  - Prolichia: Wondrous item, password, 1/day => 55kgp ~= 17x9x1800/5
+  - Polyn: Eternal Scrolls, as above but with Scroll restrictions => 46kgp ~= 17x9x1500/5

 ## Royal Wizards Guild (Minech)
+- aka Cannon Fodder
 - dislikes Hart halflings, dislikes Royal Wizards, loves Royal Wizards, loves Nepan Thieves Guild
 - Leader: High Magister Rodion Kuznetsov
   - From a cadet branch (the Tarasova Kuznetsovs, after Anzhelina Tarasova Kuznetsov)